SmartThingsCommunity/smartapp-sdk-java/smartapp-core/README.md

      the appropriate SmartApp lifecycle events.
 DefaultInstalledAppContextStore
      also uses the DefaultAppContextStore which includes common data related to the SmartApp.
+     1. If you're storing tokens, be sure your `get` method refreshes tokens if necessary before returning the context.
      2. Set up a RequestPreprocessor to call your DAO at the appropriate times.
-     The easiest way to do this is to implement DefaultAppContextStore as mentioned above and pass that into your SmartApp instance on start-up using `requestPreprocessor`.
+        The easiest way to do this is to implement DefaultAppContextStore as mentioned above and pass that into your SmartApp instance on start-up using `addRequestPreprocessor`.
 (If you're using Spring and our Spring library, you can simply make the implementation available in the `ApplicationContext`.)
   3. Use the `get` method of your DAO to retrieve your context as needed.
+  4. Since refresh tokens expire after 30 days, if you expect users to have periods of over 30 days with no out-of-band activity, you will need to refresh the tokens on a schedule.

 ## More about SmartThings